 Our Favourite – The Jellies At the Monterey Bay Aquarium

-Travelling along the west coast for 4 weeks, we knew we would find aquariums of various sizes along the way.
+As we travelled along the west coast for 4 weeks, we knew we would find aquariums of various sizes along the way.
 We were told that the one we couldn’t miss was the Monterey Bay Aquarium.
-We were generally interested in all the exhibits but I most wanted to see the Jellies at the Monterey Bay Aquarium even though I squirmed at the thought of getting real close to a Jellyfish.
+We were generally interested in all the exhibits.
+But I most wanted to see the Jellies at the Monterey Bay Aquarium.
+Even though I squirmed at the thought of getting real close to a Jellyfish.
 While I know that many are not dangerous, much like bats, I have a very visceral reaction to the thought of Jellies.

-While I might be a bit squeamish about touching them or the thought of swimming within them, I was not at all hesitant about putting my face and camera to the glass to get some great shots of the variety of colours and shapes that Jellies come in.
+I was a bit squeamish about touching the jellyfish or the thought of swimming within them.
+But I was not at all hesitant about putting my face and camera to the glass to get some great shots.
+There was such a variety of colours and shapes for the jellyfish.

 Lots To See at the Monterey Bay Aquarium

-It was a great day trip for us from Carmel.
-We wandered around Cannery Row before and after, not quite sure we were up to seafood just then!
-This had got us excited for our coming trip to Moss Landing in search of whales!
+It was a great day trip from Carmel to see the jellies at Monterey Bay Aquarium.
+And we saw so much more!
+This aquarium visit did get us excited for our coming trip to Moss Landing in search of whales!

 What was your favourite exhibit at the Monterey Aquarium?
 Did you see the Jellies at the Monterey Bay Aquarium?
 Do you have another favourite aquarium?
 Send us your suggestions!